 Louie was given a painkiller called Recuvyra which is fentanyl based and absorbed through the skin much like Advocate.
 It lasts for 72 hours during which time we were told not to touch Louie without gloves as it could be transmitted to us.
 The first night home with Louie was difficult.
-He whined all night and was really restless and of course the buster collar constantly bashed the crate.
+He whined all night and was really restless and of course, the cone constantly bashed the crate.

 We were terrified we were either going to hurt Louie by lifting him or that he would slip but once we got used to the routine, it wasn’t so bad.
 We could never relax, but it was OK.

-We took Louie back to have his stitches out 2 weeks after surgery.
+We took Louie back to have his stitches out two weeks after surgery.
 We weren’t expecting him to go as crazy as he did when we got to the waiting room.
-I kept him away from the seating area but he was still really bouncy and thoroughly over excited.
+I kept him away from the seating area but he was still really bouncy and thoroughly overexcited.
 I had my arms under his back end so he couldn’t hurt himself – not an easy wait!

 Stitches out, no problem.
-Need to keep the dreaded buster collar on for another couple of days until the scar/stitch wounds are dry and less angry looking.
+Need to keep the dreaded cone on for another couple of days until the scar/stitch wounds are dry and less angry looking.

-We had a physiotherapy appointment straight after the removal of the stitches and were told what we were to do for Louie for the next 4 weeks which we followed to the letter.
-At home that involved increased amounts of street walking each day.
+We had a physiotherapy appointment straight after the removal of the stitches and were told what to do for Louie for the next four weeks, which we followed to the letter.
+At home, that involved increased amounts of street walking each day.
 We didn’t walk Louie and Finn together for fear of them playing too roughly.

 He felt better and wanted to move around much quicker than he was allowed to.
-He would try to drag us to the kitchen/outside and it took a lot of strength to keep him walking, no faster.
+He would try to drag us to the kitchen or outside and it took a lot of strength to keep him walking, no faster.
 Louie is using his new hip much more now.
-There was some rotation of the leg to begin with but exercise is sorting that – it’s so nice to see him obviously out of pain on that side.
+There was some rotation of the leg to begin with, but exercise is sorting that – it’s so nice to see him obviously out of pain on that side.
 He puts more weight through the left leg now than the right.

 Best laid plans and all that.